emjose/candy-cocoa/README.md

 - To improve responsiveness, editing the typography or swapping the hero images on smaller devices should be considered to ensure that the navigation links remain legible over the hero image.

 - The repeating "Museum of" headlines at the top of the website are decorative and are hidden from the accessibility API using the **[`aria-hidden="true"`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-hidden)** attribute.
 However, Chrome DevTools flags these headlines for lack of color contrast.
 Further investigation and style editing is needed to improve accessibility for users who rely on assistive technologies.
+Deployment test

 <br>